Execution Architecture¶

 Thread Workers¶

 Thread workers are the runtime substrate for guest thread execution.
 A thread-worker executes a single guest thread against shared process memory and returns explicit status and synchronization data to the process owner.
-The runtime can then coordinate blocking, resume, signals, fork/exec transitions, filesystem effects, and process lifecycle without making the kernel depend on browser worker APIs.
+The runtime submits the relevant event to the supervisor, executes requested host effects, reports completion, and delivers supervisor-selected resumes without making the kernel depend on browser worker APIs.

 flowchart TB